 Affiliation: Miami is an Ohio public university.

-Philosophy: Miami is a residential university with a focus on teaching undergraduates.
-A liberal education core complements the more specialized studies of the majors.
+Philosophy: Miami is a residential university with faculty who are dedicated to learning and discovery.
+A liberal education core provides the foundation for the more specialized studies of the majors.
 Immersing students in both academic and co-curricular experiences has enabled Miami to achieve a top-tier national ranking among universities that provide the best student outcomes.

-Locations: Main campus in Oxford, Ohio (35 miles north of Cincinnati); regional locations in Hamilton, Middletown, and West Chester, Ohio; European Center in Luxembourg.
+Locations: The main campus in Oxford, Ohio (35 miles north of Cincinnati) encompasses 2,138 acres and includes 188 buildings.
+Regional locations include Hamilton, Middletown, and West Chester, Ohio and the European Center in Luxembourg.

-Degree Programs: Miami offers the bachelor's degree in over 120 areas of study and the master's degree in more than 60 areas; Miami also offers a number of doctoral degrees.
+Degree Programs: Miami offers bachelor's degrees in over 120 areas of study.
+Graduate students choose from more than 60 master's degree and 12 doctoral degree programs.
 Several associate's degrees as well as bachelor's degrees are offered through study at the regional locations.

 Calendar: First semester begins late August, ends mid December; winter term is in January; second semester begins late January, ends early May.
 Summer sessions are also offered.